 Milk allergies in babies

-When it comes to milk allergy symptoms in babies, there’s quite a variety.
-They’re often similar to the symptoms of other common conditions that your baby might experience - colicreflux and constipation being just a few examples1.
+When it comes to spotting a cow’s milk allergy in babies, there’s quite a variety of signs and symptoms to look out for.
+It can feel a little confusing, as the symptoms of a milk allergy in babies are often similar to those of other common conditions that your baby might experience1 - colic, reflux and constipation being just a few examples.

 vomiting-pod.